 Under the Pepper Social Contribution Program, SoftBank Group corp. lends its humanoid robot, Pepper, to local governments, NPOs and other organizations for three years.
 The Program includes programming education for elementary-school and junior-high-school students, teaching tool development using Pepper and solution exploration for e social problems.
 The support for next generation education using Pepper has been rolled out beyond Japan to all over the world including the U.S., Canada and China.

 Under the corporate philosophy “Information Revolution — Happiness for everyone,” the SoftBank Group lays out the sustainability vision “Help shape the next 300 years for our future generations and the planet.”
-The SoftBank Group is committed to promoting social contribution activities including supporting the development of the next generation based on one of the activity themes “Maximize our potential as a group by joining forces with people around the world to make a positive impact on society.”
+Based on one of the activity themes “Maximize our potential as a group by joining forces with people around the world to make a positive impact on society”, the SoftBank Group cooperates with the Group companies under instruction from Chief Sustainability Officer in-charge of group-wide sustainability initiatives to promote social contribution activities including supporting the development of the next generation.

 Program Assisted by Pepper－Support of Next Generation Education